kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 You must set up the data.terraform_remote_state.bastion, data.terraform_remote_state.vpc, and the terraform local backend for terraform apply to work without error messages.

-The bastion module should be created prior to db moddule.
+The bastion module should be created before db moddule.

 Without this block: the terraform local backend , an error message will be generated saying the state file could not be read.